For the latest release, use:

 git clone git://github.com/perseas/Pyrseas.git cd Pyrseas python setup.py install

-Pyrseas provides tools for Postgres, so obviously you need Postgres to start with.
-Pyrseas has been tested with PG 9.4, 9.5, 9.6, 10 and 11, and we’ll certainly keep up with future releases.
-Please refer to the Postgres download page to find a distribution for the various Linux, Unix and Windows platforms supported.
+Pyrseas provides tools for PostgreSQL, so obviously you need PostgreSQL to start with.
+Pyrseas has been tested with PG 8.4, 9.0, 9.1 and 9.2, and we’ll certainly keep up with future releases.
+Please refer to section III, Server Administration of the PostgreSQL documentation for details on installation, setup and the various Linux, Unix and Windows platforms supported.

 You will also need Python.
-Pyrseas was originally developed using Python 2 and been tested with Python 2.7, but that version will no longer be supported effective 1 Jan 2020.
-It has been ported to Python 3 and tested against versions from 3.2 through 3.7.
-Python 3 is the preferred usage and development environment.
+Pyrseas has been tested with Python 2.6 and 2.7, but should also work with 2.5.
+It has also been ported to Python 3.2.
 On Linux or *BSD, Python may already be part of your distribution or may be available as a package.
 For Windows and Mac OS please refer to the Python download page for installers and instructions.

-Pyrseas talks to the Postgres DBMS via the Psycopg2 adapter.
-Pyrseas has been tested with psycopg2 2.5 through 2.7.
+Pyrseas talks to the PostgreSQL DBMS via the Psycopg2 adapter.
+Pyrseas has been tested with psycopg2 2.2 and 2.4.
 Psycopg2 is available as a package on most Linux or *BSD distributions and can also be downloaded or installed from PyPI.
 Please refer to the Psycopg download page for more details.

 If you install Pyrseas using